Are you suffering from varicose veins and looking for non-intrusive treatment options, which don’t require surgery? VenaSeal may be an option for you.

 According to research carried out by the Center for Vein Restoration in Mesa, USA, to determine the effectiveness of the VenaSeal treatment of varicose veins spanning up to 5 years, data analyzed indicated that the VenaSeal treatment has a 91.4% closure rate.
 This is the same closure rate as the popular varicose vein treatment options such as laser ablation and radiofrequency ablation available today.

 The treatment of varicose veins using VenaSeal has the following advantages to the patients:

-- It is a minimally invasive procedure; thus very minimal pain is experienced.
+- It is a minimally invasive procedure; therefore very minimal pain is experienced.

-- It is a non-thermal procedure; thus, it poses zero risks of either nerve or skin injury during the treatment
+- It is a non-thermal procedure; it poses zero risks of either nerve or skin injury.

 - The procedure only requires a single dose of a small amount of local anesthesia to prepare the patient’s